-After more than a year of operation, HopeBox has been able to fill the gap in the market by providing gainful employment opportunities for women hailing from GBV and disability backgrounds.
+After nearly 3 year of operation, HopeBox has been able to fill the gap in the market by providing gainful employment opportunities for women hailing from GBV and disability backgrounds.
 Our services have evolved organically as we gain more experiences working with GBV survivors.
 Currently, we synergise technical skills with life skills (self-defence, relaxation tactics, self-care) to prepare the women to transition in the job market and advance in their career.

 Our project provides a transition model that provides employability skills (including hospitality skills training, career development skills, leadership training), business engagement opportunities and work-based therapy (psychosocial education, relaxation techniques and outsourced trauma counselling.
 We empower Hopebox women through a sustainable business model leading to improved awareness and the ability to enact changes among victims and local authorities.

 This project has provided additional documentation in a PDF file (projdoc.pdf).